DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 **If they rescued Liliana**:  They will be welcomed as heroes and Torold will graciously thank them and give them the 1000 gp promised.

-**If the failed to save Liliana or she died during battle**:  If they brought her corpse back to be buried they will at least be thanked for their attempt and can choose to share or withold details of what happened.
-They may receive up to 100 gp for their service.
+**If the failed to save Liliana or she died during battle**:  If they brought her corpse back to be buried they will at least be thanked for their attempt and can choose to share or withhold details of what happened.
+They may receive up to 200 gp for their service.
 If they didn't bring her corpse back, they will receive nothing and will be treated as though they are trying to take credit for something that they never attempted to do.
+People won't be outwardly hostile towards the party, but they will not be friendly.

 **If they bring the Historian's corpse back**:  Grisel will be saddened by his demise, but glad to know his fate.
 She may ask if he was right about the tomb and the players can share whatever they'd like with her.
 She'll give them a small amount of gold (50 gp).